Jayshah6699/gcrpstudy/README.md

 # gcrpstudy
-Codes used in the video explanation of gcrp study jam.
+Codes and material mentioned in the gcrp study jam.